It may seem like a nice treat to let your dog gnaw on a corn cob but … it’s not something you should do.

 - Fatty acids

-If you want to share corn with your dog, cut it off the cob and give it to him as a treat.
-And make sure you haven’t buttered or seasoned it.
+If you want to share corn with your dog, cut it off the cob and give it to him as a treat or add it to his food.

 - Altered gut bacteria